-During the first world war, the tennis club stopped using the land behind the church, and it was rented to Mr McCraig, who used it to grow vegetables, on condition that he re-instated the tennis court when he left.
+During the first world war, the tennis club stopped using the land behind the church, and it was rented to Mr McCraig for £2 per year to grow vegetables for the war effort, this was on condition that he re-instated the tennis courts when he left.

 The Manse was finally built in 1921, it was designed by W Webb Shannon and built by E Devaney.
 The Minister moved from his accomodation in Church Road to the new Manse on 5th January 1922.

 In 1921, after 38 years, Mrs Hannay resigned as superintendant of the Sunday School.

 After the second world war in 1946, a memorial was placed on the wall of the church commemorating the members of the congregation who died in the two World Wars, 4 names where on it:

 - John Bell (WW 1), was the son of the minister, the Rev Benjamin Bell